 If your cancer has spread into bone from another part of the body, it is called secondary or metastatic bone cancer.

 You don't routinely have radiotherapy for all types of bone cancer.
-But it can be an important part of treatment for Ewing's sarcoma.
+But it can be an important part of treatment for Ewing sarcoma.
+You may have radiotherapy for:

-If you have Ewing's sarcoma, you might have radiotherapy in the following situations:
+If you have Ewing sarcoma, you might have radiotherapy in the following situations:

 If surgery can't completely remove your cancer